karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 my_numbers: [128]int

-// add some code here to fill my_numbers with interesting numbers
+// Add some code here to fill my_numbers
+// with interesting numbers.

-// process 10 numbers at a time and send them off to display_numbers using slicing. for i := 0; i < len(my_numbers); i += 10 {
+// Process 10 numbers at a time and send
+// them off to display_numbers using slicing. for i := 0; i < len(my_numbers); i += 10 {
 	display_numbers(my_numbers[i:min(i+10, len(my_numbers))])
 }